w-mcilhagga/generators.js/README.md

 * `cycle([1,2,3], 3)` will yield `1, 2, 3, 1, 2, 3, 1, 2, 3`
 * `cycle([1,2,3])` will repeat the sequence `1, 2, 3` endlessly.

-`cycle` must exhaust the iterable that is passed to it before it starts.
+If the iterable is an iterator, it is used up.

 ## `enumerate(iterable)`
 `enumerate` can be used to loop over the indices and values of an iterable.
 For example